Klest94/Bellatrex/FULL RESULTS.md

 # Final Results

 Here we share an extended version of the results.
 In particular, we compare Bellatrex against several competing methods and share the obtained performance, complexity, and dissimilarity at a dataset specific level.
+The statistical significance of the results is evaluated through the Friedman-Nemenyi post-hoc test.
+Additionally, detailed results of the ablation study are shared.

-The procedure is repeated not only for binary classification tasks, but also for multi-label classification, time-to-event, regression, and multi-target regression datasets.
+The procedure is repeated for binary classification data, as well as for multi-label classification, time-to-event, regression, and multi-target regression datasets.

 ## Binary classification